Trento Italy and the counter-reformation

-There is a lot to see, try and taste in Trento without looking back into history.
+There is a lot to see, try and taste in Trentino-Alto Adige without looking back into history.
 But, for those who wonder about the rather dominant religious complex in the corner of the square, here is a brief explanation.

 For two years from 1545–1547 members of the council stayed in Trento, while they confirmed each other in the conviction that the Catholic Church was basically right in the interpretation of the scriptures and tradition, while Protestantism was condemned as heresy.
 The only practice that might be improved was the bishops’ obligation to visit their bishoprics (a diocese) at least once.